systematic-magic/AgingPubMed/research_papers_html.rst

 15.1.6.
 Check that et al is separated from List of Authors by comma (,).

 15.1.7.
-Check that there is a dot (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after Group Authorship (if present).
+Check that there is a period (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after Group Authorship (if present).

 15.1.8.
 List of Authors can contain :ref:`Group Authorship<group_authorship>` (see screenshot below).
 Check that Group Authorship is positioned at the end of List of Authors.
 Other positions are not allowed.